-Modular homes are like the hybrid car of the home-building industry.
-They save money and they make sense.
+Modular construction is like the hybrid car of the home-building industry.
+These homes save money and they make sense.
 In many ways, modular homes are superior to stick-built homes, and, once assembled, cannot be distinguished from their traditionally built counterpart.

 There is practically nothing you cannot do with a modular home.
 Modern modular homes can take on the appearance of a traditional home or can assume the look and style of today’s most contemporary structure.